zulip/zulip/docs/development/remote.md

 [port forward](https://help.ubuntu.com/community/SSH/OpenSSH/PortForwarding)
 using ssh instead of running the development environment on an exposed interface.
-For example, if you're running Zulip on a remote server such as a DigitalOcean Droplet or an AWS EC2 instance, you can setup port-forwarding to access Zulip by running the following command in your terminal:
+For example, if you're running Zulip on a remote server such as a DigitalOcean Droplet or an AWS EC2 instance, you can set up port-forwarding to access Zulip by running the following command in your terminal: